 - TRIPLE THREATS/4-MAN/5-MAN/ 6-MAN CHAMBER/BATTLE ROYAL/KING OF THE CAGE: In a triple threat match or any match like it with 3 or more guys involved, only THE WINNER of the ENTIRE match counts a WIN on the RECORD.
 None of the losers count a loss.
 In a battle ROYAL, ONLY THE WINNER counts a win, no losers count a loss.
 In KING OF THE CAGE, every MATCH you win is a WIN.

 Each General Manager is responsible for their own Brand.
-They are personally assigned 1-3 helpers in assisting with what is called the "SCORING PROCESS".
-Each role-play is scored individually, following a Score Card which is provided below, and not compared to each other.
+They are personally assigned 1-3 helpers (non-staff) in assisting with what is called the "SCORING PROCESS".
+Each role-play is scored individually, following a Score Card, and not compared to each other.
 Often times score cards are sent in as roleplays are posted.
-That way there is no 'accidental' comparing of 1 roleplay to another.
+That way there is no 'accidental' comparing of one roleplay to another.

 The General Managers will also submit a score card of their own.
-The General Manager will then pool all the scores together and come up with the avg score.
-The person with the highest avg score (per role-play) will 99.9% of the time be the clear winner.
+The General Manager will then pool all the scores together and come up with the final avg score.
+The person with the highest avg score (per role-play) will 99.999% of the time be the clear winner.